blahner/BOLDMomentsDataset/README.md

 ### ./downloads/
 These bash scripts are a template to help you download the data you want from the BMD repository.
-Since the derivatives of this dataset are very large (mostly due to the 9 TR estimates per trial in versionA), you will most likely NOT want to download all the data in the repository.
+Since the derivatives of this dataset are very large (mostly due to the 9 TR estimates per trial in version A), you will most likely NOT want to download all the data in the repository.

-We have found the easiest ways to download the data are:
+We have found the quickest and easiest ways to download the data are:
- - scp command through s3 buckets
+ - scp command through s3 buckets (see the 'download' tab in the OpenNeuro repository for more info)
  - oppeneuro-py (https://github.com/hoechenberger/openneuro-py)

 We provide example scripts for both methods.
 The "download" tab in the OpenNeuro repository contains additional methods to donwload the dataset.